No. 25 Georgia hosts Kell and Western Carolina - WTOP News

 BOTTOM LINE: Western Carolina takes on No. 25 Georgia after Marcus Kell scored 21 points in Western Carolina’s 96-74 loss to the Virginia Tech Hokies.

-Kell is averaging 13.4 points for the Catamounts.
+Kell is shooting 45.5% and averaging 13.4 points for the Catamounts.
 Julien Soumaoro is averaging 13.0 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.